What You Need to Know About Stocks and Bonds Before You Invest

 Dividends are regular payments by the company to the Shareholders from its profits (or reserves).
 These payments are usually paid out quarterly.

 You can reinvest these dividends back into that company.
-Which allows for price appreciation and earning compounded interest without incurring a brokerage fee.
+This allows for price appreciation and earning compounded interest without incurring a brokerage fee.

 The alternative to reinvesting the dividends is to receive a cash payout.